hiya40/itue301-exam-24DCE046-B/README.md

 Create three screenshots for the required report: the React app in the browser, a successful API request in Postman or Thunder Client, and the created MongoDB document in Compass or Atlas.
 Save the final PDF as `[RollNo]_SetA_Report.pdf`.

-Before publishing, replace the repository name placeholder with `itue301-exam-[your-roll-number]-[batch]`, make the GitHub repository public, and submit its URL and final commit SHA.